oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 to binary number representations like Python floats.
 In addition, the range of Oracle numbers exceeds that of floating point numbers.
 Python has decimal objects which do not have these limitations.
-In python-oracledb you can set :attr:`defaults.fetch_decimals` so that Decimals are returned to the application, ensuring that numeric precision is not lost when fetching certain numbers.
+In python-oracledb you can set :attr:`oracledb.defaults.fetch_decimals <Defaults.fetch_decimals>` so that Decimals are returned to the application, ensuring that numeric precision is not lost when fetching certain numbers.

 The following code sample demonstrates the issue: